-Sets the level (volume) of the output from Element 1 or Element 2.
+Sets the level (volume) of the output from the voice element.
 A setting of "0" produces no output; "127" produces maximum output.
-Indepedent level parameters are provided for Element 1 and Element 2, making it easy to create the desired "balance".
-The graphic bar to the right of the numeic parameter provides a visual indication of the level setting: higher settings move the graphic "slider" to the right.
+The graphic bar to the right of the numeric parameter provides a visual indication of the level setting: higher settings move the graphic "slider" to the right.

-- Element 1 Pan L

-- Element 1 Pan R

-- Element 2 Pan L

-- Element 2 Pan R
+- Element Pan L - Element Pan R

-Determines the position of Element 1 or Element 2 in the stereo sound field.
-Normally there would be only one pan parameter for each element, placing the sound of the element anywhere from full left to right in the stereo sound field.
-The output from the VL1 elements and modifier stages is already in stereo, so two pan parameters (L and R) and provided for each element, offering maximum panning versatility.
-The "Element 1 Pan L" parameter, for example, determines the position of the left-channel output signal from Element 1, while the "Element 1 Pan R" parameter determines the position of the right-channel output from the same element.
+Determines the position of the voice element in the stereo sound field.
+Normally there would be only one pan parameter, placing the sound of the element anywhere from full left to right in the stereo sound field.
+The output from the VL7 element and modifier stages is already in stereo, so two pan parameters (L and R) and provided, offering maximum panning versatility.
+The "Pan L" parameter determines the position of the left-channel output signal from the element, while the "Pan R" parameter determines the position of the right-channel output from the element.
 The graphic bar to the right of the numeric parameters provides a visual indication of the pan settings: the "L" slider extends above the bar and the "R" slider extends below the bar.
 Higher settings move the corresponding slider to the right.